Chechnya: Human rights

-The Internal Displacement Monitoring Center reports that after hundreds of thousands of ethnic Russians and Chechens fled their homes following inter-ethnic and separatist conflicts in Chechnya in 1994 and 1999, more than 150,000 people still remain displaced in Russia today.
+Тhe Internal Displacement Monitoring Center reports that after hundreds of thousands of ethnic Russians and Chechens fled their homes following inter-ethnic and separatist conflicts in Chechnya in 1994 and 1999, more than 150,000 people still remain displaced in Russia today.

-Human rights groups criticized the conduct of the 2005 parliamentary elections as unfairly influenced by the central Russian government and military.

-In 2006 Human Rights Watch reported that pro-Russian Chechen forces under the command of Ramzan Kadyrov, as well as federal police personnel, used torture to get information about separatist forces.
+Нuman rights organizations criticized the conduct of the 2005 parliamentary elections as unfairly influenced by the central Russian government and military.
+In 2006, Human Rights Watch reported that pro-Russian Chechen forces under the command of Ramzan Kadyrov, as well as Russian federal police personnel, used torture to get information about separatist forces.
 "If you are detained in Chechnya, you face a real and immediate risk of torture.
 And there is little chance that your torturer will be held accountable", said Holly Cartner, Director of the Europe and Central Asia division of the Human Rights Watch.

-In 2009, the US government financed American organization Freedom House included Chechnya in the "Worst of the Worst" list of most repressive societies in the world, together with Burma, North Korea, Tibet, and others.
+In 2009, the U. S. government-financed American organization Freedom House included Chechnya in the "Worst of the Worst" list of most repressive societies in the world, together with Burma, North Korea, Tibet, and others.
+Memorial considers Chechnya under Kadyrov to be a totalitarian regime.

-On 1 February 2009, The New York Times released extensive evidence to support allegations of consistent torture and executions under the Kadyrov government.
+On February 1, 2009, The New York Times released extensive evidence to support allegations of consistent torture and executions under the Kadyrov government.
 The accusations were sparked by the assassination in Austria of a former Chechen rebel who had gained access to Kadyrov's inner circle, 27-year-old Umar Israilov.

-On 1 July 2009, Amnesty International released a detailed report covering the human rights violations committed by the Russian Federation against Chechen citizens.
+On July 1, 2009, Amnesty International released a detailed report covering the human rights violations committed by the Russian Federation against Chechen citizens.
 Among the most prominent features was that those abused had no method of redress against assaults, ranging from kidnapping to torture, while those responsible were never held accountable.
 This led to the conclusion that Chechnya was being ruled without law, being run into further devastating destabilization.

 On 10 March 2011, Human Rights Watch reported that since Chechenization, the government has pushed for enforced Islamic dress code.
 The president Ramzan Kadyrov is quoted as saying "I have the right to criticize my wife.
 She doesn't [have the right to criticize me].
 With us [in Chechen society], a wife is a housewife.
 A woman should know her place.
 A woman should give her love to us [men]...
 She would be [man's] property.
 And the man is the owner.
 Here, if a woman does not behave properly, her husband, father, and brother are responsible.
 According to our tradition, if a woman fools around, her family members kill her...
 That's how it happens, a brother kills his sister or a husband kills his wife...
 As a president, I cannot allow for them to kill.
 So, let women not wear shorts...".
 He has also openly defended honor killings on several occasions.